Near-Feasible Stable Matchings with Budget Constraints: New condition: Compatibility

-This section introduces a new property, which we call \textit{compatibility}, to extend Hatfield and Milgrom's framework for a situation in which budget constraints may be violated.
-Let us first consider the following choice function for a hospital $h$:
+This section introduces a new condition, which we call \textit{compatibility}, on Hatfield and Milgrom's framework for a situation in which budget constraints may be violated.
+Let us first consider the following straightforward choice function for each hospital $h$:

-for each $X'\subseteq X_h$.\footnote{ When ties occur in the argmax above, we break ties arbitrarily, for example, by choosing the lexicographically smallest one with respect to a fixed order of doctors.} Evaluating $\Ch^*_h$ is computationally hard because the problem is equivalent to the well-known \emph{knapsack problem}, which is an NP-hard problem (see e.g., \cite{kellerer2004kp}).
-Even worse, the generalized DA does not always produce a $B_H$-stable matching because such a matching need not exist.
-Furthermore, even if there exists a $B_H$-stable matching, it may produce an unstable matching.
+for each $X'\subseteq X$.\footnote{ When ties occur in the max above, we break ties arbitrarily, for example, by choosing the lexicographically smallest one with respect to a fixed order of doctors.} The generalized DA with the choice function $\Ch_H(X')=\bigcup_{h\in H}\Ch_h^*(X')$ does not always produce a $B_H$-stable matching because such a matching need not exist.
+Furthermore, even if there exists a $B_H$-stable matching, it may produce an unstable matching because the choice function never satisfies the SUB condition.
+In addition, evaluating $\Ch^*_h$ is computationally hard even for additive markets because the problem is equivalent to the well-known \emph{knapsack problem}, which is an NP-hard problem (see e.g., \cite{kellerer2004kp}).
 Accordingly, it is neither practical nor reasonable that we require choice functions to satisfy budget constraints.

 What choice function $\Ch_h$ can we construct when we allow it to violate budget constraints?
-Strategy-proofness is still characterized by SUB, IRC, and LAD because changing the budgets of hospitals does not affect doctor preferences.
+SUB, IRC, and LAD can be satisfied and then strategy-proofness is still characterized by them because changing the budgets of hospitals does not affect doctor preferences.
 However, SUB and IRC are not sufficient to admit a stable matching in our sense.

-Intuitively, to admit such a stable matching, the set of contracts chosen by the choice function maximize the hospital's utility.
-Otherwise, a hospital with non-optimal utility can form a blocking coalition.
-To prevent this, we need to introduce a new property. \begin{definition} \textsc{(Compatibility, COM)} Consider a hospital $h$ with a utility function $f_h$, a budget $B_h$, and contracts $X_h$.
-For any $X''\subseteq X'\subseteq X_h$ such that $w_h(X'')\le \max\{B_h,w_h(\Ch_h(X'))\}$, it holds that
+Intuitively, the choice function should select the best set of contracts under certain budgets among the doctors offered to each hospital.
+Even if it satisfies SUB and LAD, the best set is not always selected via the generalized DA process.
+Therefore, a hospital with non-optimal utility can form a blocking coalition to improve its utility.
+To prevent this, we introduce a novel condition: \begin{definition} \textsc{(Compatibility, COM)} Consider a hospital $h$ with a weak preference $\succsim_h$, a budget $B_h$, and contracts $X_h$.
+For any $X''\subseteq X'\subseteq X_h$ such that $w_h(X'')\le \max\{B_h,w_h(\Ch_h(X'))\}$ and $X''\in\mathcal{X}_h$, it holds that

 \end{definition}